larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 registration, content removal or redaction, moderation or policing of private or non-IETF communications, and redaction from IETF archives.

+## Unsolicted Bulk Messages

+Unsolicited bulk messages are considered disruptive and should be handled in a manner consistent with the IESG statement on IETF Spam Control on IETF Mailing Lists{{IESG-SPAM}}, or its successors.
+Administrators may take similar actions in other fora (e.g., GitHub or Instant Messaging).
+Such actions require no additional reporting.

 # Moderation Procedures and Transparency {#prod}

 Within the bounds of the policies set herein, and with the